A YA Humorous Fantasy by K. Alan Leitch

 12-15 Young Adult

-“So, in summary: you transported yourselves to mythical Ancient Greece to find the president of the A/V club, but instead left Kent there when some Amazons tried to run spears through you.”
+“So, in summary: you travelled through a magic booth to find the president of the A/V club, but instead left him there when some Amazons tried to run spears through you, just as you transported home from mythical Ancient Greece.”

-“You told us it was in Turkey,” I replied to Mr. Phelps.
+“You told us it was Turkey,” I reminded Mr. Phelps.

 It was the wrong thing to say.